bernie-skipole/indipydriver/docs/source/usage/example1.rst

 all async tasks, this should be non blocking, so generally should include a call to await asyncio.sleep() in its loop.

-Testing self._stop is also useful, as this stop flag is set to True when shutdown() is called on the driver, and would therefore stop this hardware while loop.
+Testing self.stop is also useful, as this stop flag is set to True when shutdown() is called on the driver, and would therefore stop this hardware while loop.

 You would then create the IPyServer object to serve the driver, and run the server.asyncrun()